CyberReboot/gensynet/README.md

 ## bugs and other questions

-Please report bugs and issues by opening a ticket on https://va-vsrv-github.a.internal/achang/cybersynthesis
+Please report bugs and issues by opening a ticket on the project's GitHub page.